 Acquisition of SFS - On May 1, 2009, the Company announced the formation of ETC in conjunction with the consummation of its acquisition of a controlling interest of 86% in Bank of America's Special Fiduciary Services Division ("SFS") for \$8,196.
-The remaining 14% is owned by the management and directors of ETC. SFS's business will be conducted through ETC, which will focus on providing specialized investment management, independent fiduciary and trustee services to employee benefit plans of large corporations, consistent with the services provided by the historical SFS business.
+The remaining 14% is owned by the management and directors of ETC. SFS's business is conducted through ETC, which focuses on providing specialized investment management, independent fiduciary and trustee services to employee benefit plans of large corporations, consistent with the services provided by the historical SFS business.
 In addition, ETC provides personal trustee, executor and custody services for EWM.
-SFS was acquired to aid in the launch of ETC.
+SFS was acquired to expand the Company's Wealth Management and Institutional businesses.